fusion-jena/CoMerger/README.md

 # Repository's files:
 This repository dedicated to CoMerger packages, inculding source codes and datasets:
-* Merger package: It includes a holistic merge method based on the given source ontologies and their mapping.
+* **Merger package**: It includes a holistic merge method based on the given source ontologies and their mapping.
-* Evaluator package: aim at evaluating the merged ontology based on the source ontologies.
+* **Evaluator package**: aim at evaluating the merged ontology based on the source ontologies.
-* Consistency checker package: It is based on the subjective logic theory to resolve the inconsistency of the merged ontology with respect to views of source ontologies.
+* **Consistency checker package**: It is based on the subjective logic theory to resolve the inconsistency of the merged ontology with respect to views of source ontologies.
-* Generic Merge Requirements (GMR)s package: It consists of a set of requirements and criteria that a merged ontology expects to achieve.
+* **Generic Merge Requirements (GMR)s package**: It consists of a set of requirements and criteria that a merged ontology expects to achieve.
 Their implementation and the graph-based compatibility checker between them exist.
-* An embedded ontology alignment tool: We pull the SeeCOnt tool from https://github.com/fusion-jena/OAPT and embedded in our tool, to generate the mapping for the source ontologies before merging them.
+* **An embedded ontology alignment tool**: We pull the SeeCOnt tool from https://github.com/fusion-jena/OAPT and embedded in our tool, to generate the mapping for the source ontologies before merging them.
 For SeeCOnt please refer to: <br> Algergawy, Alsayed, Samira Babalou, Mohammad J. Kargar, and S. Hashem Davarpanah.
 "Seecont: A new seeding-based clustering approach for ontology matching."
 In East European Conference on Advances in Databases and Information Systems, pp. 245-258.
 Springer, Cham, 2015.
-* Holistic merge dataset
+* **Holistic merge dataset**: It contains the test dataset of publication [5].
-* Merge evaluation dataset
+* **Merge evaluation dataset**: it contains the test dataset of publication [6].

 # Run
 * To run the merge operation:
-	1. go to package fusion.comerger.algorithm.merger.holisticMerge
+	1. go to package `fusion.comerger.algorithm.merger.holisticMerge`
 	2. set the set the required parameters in the main function of HolisticMerger.java
 	3. run the main function as java application